SeriousM/bip-pod-all/bip-pod-reddit/README.md

-The pod-install script is a server script which will register the pod with the bipio server and add sparse configuration to your NODE_ENV environment config ('default.json', staging or production) keyed to 'boilerplate', based on the default config in the pod constructor.
+The pod-install script is a server script which will register the pod with the bipio server and add sparse configuration to your NODE_ENV environment config ('default.json', staging or production) keyed to 'reddit', based on the default config in the pod constructor.
 It will also move the pod icon into the server cdn

 Manually restart the bipio server at your convenience.